VAT and Making Tax Digital

 Making Tax Digital (MTD) for VAT is in full swing, VAT registered businesses with a taxable turnover above the threshold (£85,000) should by now be signed up to MTD and following the new rules which include keeping digital records and using accounting software such as Xero to submit their VAT returns.

-MTD for Income tax affects individuals who have income over £10,000 that are currently within the Self Assessment system.
+From April 2026 MTD for Income tax will affect individuals who have income over £50,000 and are currently within the Self Assessment system.
 This includes:

 - Sole Traders